asm-products/startup-checklist/README.md

 <img src="https://d1015h9unskp4y.cloudfront.net/attachments/3d78591a-bc25-4d59-90f6-7cbe76ae416d/emaze-amazing%20presentations%20in%20minutes.jpg" />

+You can vote for idea to help it begin developed: http://ideasquares.com/squares/4221/startup-check-list-and-remminder

 Startup checklist will be reminder and checklist for startups.
 Such as business plan, pitch, social accounts, contacts and ect.